-The research conducted in our lab focuses on two primary areas: Social Media Mining and Educational Data Mining, with a particular emphasis on the fascinating intersection between these two fields.
-Our work in Social Media Mining investigates the patterns, trends, and insights that can be extracted from the vast amount of data generated by users on various platforms.
-Simultaneously, our research in Educational Data Mining aims to enhance our understanding of educational processes by analyzing data from diverse sources within learning environments.
-At the intersection of these two areas, we explore how social media platforms serve as a hub for teachers' professional development, collaboration, and pedagogical innovation.
+The research conducted in our lab focuses on two primary areas: Educational Data Mining and Social Media and Network Analytics plus the fascinating intersection between these two fields.
+Our research in Educational Data Mining aims to enhance our understanding of educational processes by analyzing data from diverse sources within learning environments.
+Simultaneously, our work in Social Media and Network Analytics investigates the patterns, trends, and insights that can be extracted from the vast amount of data generated by users on various platforms.
+At the intersection of these two areas, we explore how social media platforms serve as a hub for teachers, students, and other educational stakeholders.
 By delving into these interconnected research domains, our lab strives to contribute to the advancement of data-driven decision-making in education, as well as to foster a better understanding of the complex relationships between social media and learning outcomes.
 In addition, our work extends to cross-disciplinary applications of machine learning in science and engineering, where we actively collaborate with researchers from various STEM fields, such as climate science, engineering education, and civil engineering.
 This interdisciplinary approach allows us to leverage machine learning techniques to address pressing challenges and develop innovative solutions across a wide range of scientific and engineering disciplines.

 Educational Data Mining